Feed your kids’ hunger for fun with these 7 food games! From candy checkers to pasta relays, get your little chefs cooking. Let the games begin!

 5. Food Face Contest

-You can take a trip to Rocket City Arcade to get your game fix, but before that, engage in a contest and snack.
+Is your family feeling competitive?
 Paint faces on waffles, pancakes, or other flat pastries.
 Use whipped cream, fruits and jams to create your messy masterpieces.

 If you have a savory tooth instead, use potato pancakes or bread with various condiments to make your silly faces.